 My counseling approach is flexible and integrative.
 Some days you'll need to cry and some days we'll laugh together.
 You might need help with motivation or to create an action plan.
 Some of the time we'll use mindful awareness and explore what is happening in your body and mind.
 Working as a clinical psychologist in Sacramento, we are privileged to be near the beautiful American River Parkway where we might choose Walk and Talk therapy outside the office.
 Together, we'll clarify what you need and work towards that goal.
 My greatest joy as a therapist is to witness transformation.

-My primary therapeutic influences come from relational and psychodynamic work, acceptance & commitment therapy (ACT), and cognitive-behavioral therapy (CBT).
+My primary therapeutic influences come from mindfulness based practices, acceptance & commitment therapy (ACT), relational and psychodynamic perspectives, and cognitive-behavioral therapy (CBT).
 I continually work to strengthen my knowledge and skills to bring to my clinical practice.
 I've had specialized training in clinical health psychology, including for chronic pain, chronic illness, and insomnia.
-I've completed extensive training in CBT, ACT, and Clinical Hypnosis.
-I love being a lifetime learner and I go above and beyond the requirements for continuing education.
+I've completed extensive training in Clinical Hypnosis, CBT, and ACT.
+I love being a lifetime learner which inspires both my clinical work and my teaching.

 Aside from what I bring to you, there is also what you bring to the work with me including motivation and openness.
 The bottom line is that therapy is a dynamic process and provides many opportunities for you to grow and change and heal.
 I know both from my own personal experiences in therapy and from working with people over the years that psychotherapy can be truly transformational and life-changing.